abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

     [...]
     ```

-You should see labels `shipcrew=true` for `fry` and `adminstaff=true` for `professor`
+Confirm that the label `shipcrew=true` appears on the `fry` pod and `adminstaff=true` appears on the `professor` pod.

 ## Create access rules based on groups

-To monitor pods incoming (ingress) and outgoing (egress) traffic in Kubernetes, we ordinarily use [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
-But network policies does not offer the possibility to filter based on FQDNs, you can only filter by IPs.
-So that means, if the service you want to grant access to has more than one IP, you need to specify all IPs in the filter, it becomes even worse if it has dynamic IPs that are constantly changing.
-This is why we use `cilium` as network provider for our cluster, so that we can apply [CiliumNetworkPolicies](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy).
-Those are very similar to the standard network policies but provides fuctionalites that are not yet supported, like DNS based rules.
+To control incoming (ingress) and outgoing (egress) traffic for pods in Kubernetes, operators typically use [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+However, standard Kubernetes `NetworkPolicy` resources do not support filtering based on fully qualified domain names (FQDNs); they only support filtering by IP address or CIDR range.
+If the target service uses multiple IP addresses, each address must be listed explicitly in the policy—a significant maintenance burden, especially when addresses change dynamically.
+This is why Cilium is used as the cluster network provider: it supports [CiliumNetworkPolicy](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy) resources, which extend the standard Kubernetes network policy API with additional capabilities not yet available natively, such as DNS-based egress filtering rules.

 !!! warning
-    It is important to keep in mind that `CiliumNetworkPolicies` operates on a whitelist basis.
-That means that once an egress rule is applied, everything that is not clearly indicate as authorized is forbidden.
+    `CiliumNetworkPolicy` resources operate on an allowlist (default-deny) basis.
+Once an egress rule is applied to an endpoint, all traffic not explicitly permitted is denied.

-In our example, we will allow users from the `shipcrew` group to access `Facebook`, and users from the `adminstaff` group to access `Youtube`.
+In this example, users belonging to the `shipcrew` group are granted access to Facebook, and users in the `adminstaff` group are granted access to YouTube.

-First create a file called `netpol-allow-facebook-shipcrew.yaml` and paste the following content
+Create a file named `netpol-allow-facebook-shipcrew.yaml` with the following content.

 ```yaml
 apiVersion: cilium.io/v2